Containing Health Care Costs

 Many strategies used to decrease reimbursement for health care (eg, decreasing provider fees, using prospective payment systems, denying claims, encouraging competition, decreasing drug costs) have significant disadvantages.

-Theoretically, decreasing overhead costs of payors and providers and reforming malpractice laws could substantially reduce costs.
+Theoretically, decreasing overhead costs of payors and providers could meaningfully reduce costs.